Virtual-World-RE/NeoGF/README.md

 ```
 afstool.py --unpack source_afs.afs optional_dest_folder
 ```
 Pack **source_folder** in the default new file _source_folder.afs_.
 If optional_dest_file.afs is specified we pack in _optional_dest_file.afs_.
 If the FD is present we use OS mtime to retrieve and update the date of the file.
 Pack handle max file size using next file (or sys file) offset.
 Without FD the last file has no max length constraint.
+FD Names stay inchanged by the pack command.
 ```
 afstool.py --pack source_folder optional_dest_file.afs
 ```